-10.1.4 Establishing a Proper Common-Mode Input Voltage
+9.1.4 Establishing a Proper Common-Mode Input Voltage

-The ADS1148 is used to measure various types of signal configurations.
+The ADS1148-Q1 is used to measure various types of signal configurations.
 However, configuring the input of the device properly for the respective signal type is important.

-The ADS1148 features an 8-input multiplexer (while the ADS1147 has a 4-input multiplexer).
+The ADS1148-Q1 features an 8-input multiplexer.
 Each input can be independently selected as the positive input or the negative input to be measured by the ADC.
-With an 8-input multiplexer, the user can measure four independent differential-input channels.
-The user can also choose to measure 7 channels, using one input as a fixed common input.
+With an 8-input multiplexer, four independent differential-input channels can be measured.
+Seven channels can also be chosen to be measured, using one input as a fixed common input.
 Regardless of the analog input configuration, make sure that all inputs, including the common input are within the common-mode input voltage range.

-If the supply is unipolar (for example, AVSS = 0 V and AVDD = 5 V), then $V{(AINN)} = 0$ V is not within the commonmode input range as shown by Equation 3.
+If the supply is unipolar (for example, AVSS = 0 V and AVDD = 5 V), then $V{(AINN)}$ = 0 V is not within the common-mode input range as given by Equation 3.
 Therefore, a single-ended measurement with the common input connected to ground is not possible.
-TI recommends connecting the common-input to mid-supply or alternatively to VREFOUT.
+The common input is recommended to be connected to mid-supply, or alternatively to VREFOUT.
 Note that the common-mode range becomes further restricted with increasing PGA gain.